vikash-india/UnixNotes2Myself/linux/commands/dig.md

-# Description: dig - DNS Lookup Utility
+# Description: The dig Command

 ### Notes
+* The dig command is a DNS lookup utility.
 * The dig (domain information groper) is a flexible tool for interrogating DNS name servers.
 * Most DNS administrators use dig to troubleshoot DNS problems because of its flexibility, ease of use and clarity of output.